 Except as otherwise set out in a policy or this Code, it shall be the responsibility of the Executive Committee to determine whether a Participant (other than Staff but including the CEO) has committed a Breach and to impose sanctions or disciplinary measures upon that Participant, as it deems appropriate.
-It shall be the responsibility of the CEO or his or her duly authorized designate, to determine whether a Staff member (excluding the CEO) has committed a Breach and to impose sanctions or disciplinary measures upon that Staff member, as the CEO or his or her duly authorized designate deems appropriate.
+It shall be the responsibility of the CEO or their duly authorized designate, to determine whether a Staff member (excluding the CEO) has committed a Breach and to impose sanctions or disciplinary measures upon that Staff member, as the CEO or their duly authorized designate deems appropriate.